 I paid to go into Cathedral de Sevilla, saw Christopher Columbus’ tomb and walked around Patio de Los Naranjes.
 However, I didn’t pay the extra fee to check out La Giralda.

 Faro is a quaint little town with a historic district, and vandalized with lots and lots of graffiti.
 It’s especially relaxing around the harbor, and I spent some of my afternoon reading down there.
 I slept at Casa d’Algoa in a 6 person, but lucked out since I was the only one.
-I’m not antisocial, but a week earlier I finished my first semester as a postgrad student, and was amidst completing two final papers during my holiday; I was undeniably fatigued.
-I didn’t necessarily dislike Faro, but perhaps I was a little bored.
+While I didn’t necessarily dislike Faro, I felt bored in its off-season.
 I’d recommend if you visit Faro, you may find Praia de Faro more enjoyable, however due to my timing, I couldn’t.